How MPESA works

 - Go to your MPESA account

 - Select Send Money

-- Enter the phone number of the recipient.
+- Write the phone number of the recipient.
 You can send money to both MPESA activated and Inactivated phone numbers at different rates.
 You can also send money across networks such as to Telkom, Airtel and MTN among others.